 How Does the Program Work?

-FHA does not lend money directly to borrowers.
+As already mentioned, the FHA does not lend money directly to borrowers.
 They simply insure the loans made by mortgage lenders in the private sector.
 So the first step is to apply for a loan through a mortgage company that has been approved to participate in the program (like us).

 When home buyers in Oregon apply for an FHA loan, they go through a screening process that’s very similar to conventional or “regular” home loans.
 The lender will review your income, employment situation, debt-to-income ratio, and credit score (among other things).
 They will also have the home appraised to ensure it meets HUD’s minimum property guidelines.